-Elementary Students:
+Elementary Students: (Including Pre-K)

 Administrative judgment is needed in classifying offenses or behaviors into these incident types.
-In make these clarifications, age, and developmentally appropriate behavior MUST be taken into consideration.
-Consequences should be imposed and measures to work to prevent future incidents should be considered and implemented.
+In making these classifications, age and developmentally appropriate behavior MUST be taken into consideration.
+Consequences should be imposed and measures taken to prevent future incidents should be considered and implemented.